jchook/cloudapp-linux/README.md

 I added this to my `~/.xsession` file to start it on login.

-If watchers are stuck or you want to stop watching, this script will kill them:
+If watchers get stuck or you want to stop watching, this script will kill them:

 ```sh
 cloudapp-unwatch